mandimf/BugFarm/Mealworm-farming-guide.md

 * Optimal - 25 to 27º C
 * Maximum - 40º C - 35º+ reported as "unstable" and 40º resulting in imminent death, Martin et al. (1976)

+Meal worms might need heating during colder months of the year to keep the colony productive and to avoid deaths.
+Some farmers use electric heat mats under meal worms' bins to keep the temperature within the optimal range for the species.

 ### Humidity
 * Minimum - 13%
 * Optimal
 * Maximum - 70%

+Some studies reported that with humidity close to 70% meal worms grow bigger.
 ### Light
 * Dark place (do not need sun exposition)